-BLINDSIDE photography interns, Ellie Bracci and Nick James Archer are currently studying at the Victorian College of the Arts.
+BLINDSIDE photography interns, Ellie Bracci, Nick James Archer and Guy Grabowski are currently studying at the Victorian College of the Arts.

-BLINDSIDE thanks volunteers Alisha Abate, Sophia Cai, Jessica Glaser, Clare Gretch, Lauren Guisti, Yuting Liu, Sam Mather, Amie McCallum, Isabel O’Brien, Erica Wrigley, Diana Story, Chiara della Costa & Jessie McClure for their assistance with gallery invigilation, archive management, & education programs.
+BLINDSIDE thanks volunteers Alisha Abate, Sophia Cai, Jessica Glaser, Clare Gretch, Lauren Guisti, Yuting Liu, Sam Mather, Amie McCallum, Isabel O’Brien, Erica Wrigley, Diana Story, Chiara della Costa, Jessie McClure and Siena Di Domenico for their assistance with gallery invigilation, archive management, & education programs.

 Past Board Members

 BLINDSIDE acknowledges its past members who have helped build the art space to what it is today.